fawda123/SWMPr/README.md

 `smoother.swmpr` Smooth swmpr objects with a moving window average.
 Window size and sides can be specified, passed to `filter`.

+`na.approx.swmpr` Linearly interpolate missing data (`NA` values) in a swmpr object.
+The maximum gap size that is interpolated is defined as a maximum number of records with missing data.

 <b>miscellaneous</b>

 `swmpr` Creates object of swmpr class, used internally in retrieval functions.